Mede1x/DrackEye/README.md

 ## Warning

-i buy it for testing and ethical use 😃
+i sell it for testing and ethical use 😃